Before considering the design

 Survey the site – walk around it, see what you have there.
 Are there paths or sheds you need to keep?
 Are there any plants that could still be used?
 What trees do you have?
 Check to see if any of the trees are protected by preservation orders or are in a conservation area

 Ensure risk assessments are completed before any work is started in the garden.
 Use our example of a risk assessment which will give you guidance.

 Get the children involved in carrying out a survey to see what they want.

 Look at your site.
 How big is it?
 What type of soil do you have (clay, sand or silt, etc)?
-What is the pH of the soil?
-How much of the garden is in light or shade and how much moisture is there?
-Are there any permanent features, which you have to work around?
+How much of the garden is in light or shade?
+How much moisture is there?
+Are there any permanent features, you will have to work around?

 Decide on shape and position of planting beds

 Narrow beds (no more than 120cm in width) are good for children as they can reach the middle for planting and weeding from both sides without compacting the soil.
 If the beds are only accessible from one side then they should be no more than 60cm in width.
 Consider if raised beds are more suitable for your school garden.
 See this guide on creating raised beds, so you can plan them into the garden if suitable.

 Incorporate sustainability into the garden design

 Try to include a compost heap and water butt.

 Will it be organic?
 Chemicals are best avoided where there is the possibility of children either attempting to eat plant parts or putting fingers in their mouths.
 Be cautious if using animal manures as fertilisers.
 Liquid plant feeds can be made from nettles or comfrey.
 Use our example of a risk assessment which will give you guidance on these topics.